DreamersofDay/guides/protocols/git/README.md

 The developer should include a description if the commit needs context that can be provided in no other way (ie. surrounding commits, code comments)

-If you've created more than one commit, use a rebase to squash them into cohesive commits with good messages:

-    git rebase -i origin/master

 Share your branch.

     git push origin <branch-name>